fommil/fpmortals/manuscript/under-review.md

   } yield welcome(person)
 ~~~~~~~~

-We will see an even better way of reporting validation errors when we
+We will see a better way of reporting validation errors when we
 introduce `cats.data.Validation` in the next chapter.

 ### Simple to Share